Characteristic cycles and the microlocal geometry of the Gauss map, I: Introduction

-In particular, there are no minuscule representations for the types $E_8$, $F_4$, $G_2$, so we may exclude these types in many cases:
+In particular there are no minuscule representations for the types $E_8$, $F_4$, $G_2$, so we may exclude these types in many cases:

 \begin{cor} Let $\Lambda \subset T^*A$ be an irreducible Lagrangian subvariety not stable under any translation by a point of $A(\bbC)$.
-If $\scrM \in \Mhol(A)$ has the characteristic cycle $\CC(\scrM) \equiv \Lambda$ modulo a linear combination of degenerate subvarieties, then the corresponding representation of $G(\scrM)^\circ \subset G(\scrM)$ is minuscule. \end{cor}
+If $\scrM \in \Mhol(A)$ has the characteristic cycle $\CC(\scrM) \equiv \Lambda$ modulo a linear combination of degenerate subvarieties, then the corresponding representation of $G_u(\scrM)^\circ \subset G_u(\scrM)$ is minuscule. \end{cor}

-{\em Proof.} The irreducibility of $\Lambda$ means that the monodromy group acts transitively on the fibre of the Gauss map, hence a fortiori the Weyl group of the connected component acts transitively on the weights in the corresponding representation.
+{\em Proof.} The irreducibility of $\Lambda$ says that the monodromy group acts transitively on the fiber of the Gauss map, hence the Weyl group of the connected component of the identity acts transitively on the weights in the corresponding representation.

+\begin{rem} Our proof of theorem~\ref{thm:gausstorus} uses the analytic microlocalization by Sato, Kashiwara and Kawai to categorify characteristic cycles of $\scrD$-modules.
+More recently Beilinson has introduced a notion of characteristic varieties also for $\ell$-adic perverse sheaves over arbitrary base fields~\cite{BeilinsonHolonomic}, and Saito has extended it to a theory of characteristic cycles and an analog of Kashiwara's index formula~\cite{SaitoCC}.
+We do not know if our results have an~$\ell$-adic analog, using some categorification parallel to the analytic theory of microdifferential operators.
+If such a theory exists, then in positive characteristic the link with conormal geometry will be weaker due to Deligne's examples of non-Lagrangian characteristic cycles~\cite[sect.~1.3]{BeilinsonHolonomic}. \end{rem}